BiswajitMandal6/Python-Learning/README.md

 In Task6: I have taken input from the user.
 Then used import math module.
 After that stored the results of the following math functions accordingly.
 In Task7 : I have used with statement to handle the file.
 And for printing i have used for loop.And for exception handling i have used try and except.
 In Task8: I have used simple open file handling options to write,append and to read the files.
+In Task9: I have built a dictionary with the student name and with their marks.
+For showing the marks I ahve used indexing.
+In Task10:I have created a list.
+For extraxting I have used slicing.
+And for reversing i have used -1 for steping down.